Nehan757/MultiAgent-RFP/README.md

 - **Supplier Communication**: Sends approved RFPs to suppliers via email
 - **User Interface**: Streamlit-based UI for submitting requests and tracking progress
 - **Multi-agent Orchestration**: LangGraph workflow for coordinating the agents
+- **Governance & Guardrails**: Built-in safeguards for budget limits and content validation

 ## System Architecture

 ### Workflow

 1. User submits a procurement request through the UI
-2. Classification Agent categorizes the request
+2. Classification Agent categorizes the request into one of four categories
-3. RFP Generation Agent creates a detailed RFP document
+3. RFP Generation Agent creates a detailed RFP document following category-specific templates
-4. Approval Agent validates the RFP and checks for issues
+4. Approval Agent validates the RFP and checks for issues or anomalies
-5. If approved, the RFP is sent to suppliers
+5. If approved, the RFP is sent to suppliers via email
-6. User receives feedback throughout the process
+6. User receives feedback throughout the process and can track status

 ### Components

 - **Agents**: Three specialized AI agents handling different parts of the workflow
+  - Classification Agent: Analyzes request details to determine the appropriate category
+  - RFP Generation Agent: Extracts and structures information into standardized RFP documents
+  - Approval Agent: Validates content and applies business rules before approval
-- **LangGraph Workflow**: Orchestrates the agent interactions
+- **LangGraph Workflow**: Orchestrates the agent interactions with conditional branching
-- **Streamlit UI**: User interface for submitting and tracking requests
+- **Streamlit UI**: User-friendly interface for submitting and tracking requests
-- **Email Service**: Handles supplier communications
+- **Email Service**: Handles supplier communications with PDF generation
-- **Data Models**: Structured representation of requests and RFPs
+- **Data Models**: Structured representation of requests and RFPs using Pydantic

 ## Setup Instructions